athensresearch/ClojureFam/README.md

 - The program will culminate in the Learners working together to merge at least one Pull Request addressing an Athens issue.
 - Each Learner will define their own checkpoints by submitting an issue to track their progress on the [ClojureFam Progress Board](https://github.com/athensresearch/ClojureFam/projects/2).
 - Learners are encouraged to blog or Tweet about their experience learning Clojure, so as to get more people interested in the joy of Clojure programming.
 In fact, there is an ongoing initiative to [Learn Clojure in Public](#learn-in-public-initiative).
-- Try to align yourself with the overall goals of this program:
-  - Easier onboarding for Clojure devs
-  - Easier onboarding for Athens contributors
-  - Enlightenment
 - As for Mentors: we tried to have Mentors for all Learners.
 This turned out to be unscalable.
 The number of new developers is increasing at a much higher rate than the number of senior Clojure developers.
 Because of this, we are currently prioritizing Learners who are contributing to the Athens source code to get any new Mentors that enter our program.

 ## Expectations for Learners